 \textbf{Optimization of Cumulative Uncertainty.} As shown in Table~\ref{tab:dream_results}, the \textbf{Info-Gain Sampler} significantly outperforms baselines in optimizing cumulative uncertainty.
 By tracking cumulative entropy during decoding on mathematical reasoning tasks (Fig.~\ref{fig:entropy_analysis}), we observe that: (1) The Info-Gain heuristic balances immediate cost with future gains, yielding non-linear entropy growth that stabilizes earlier than the greedy Entropy baseline.
 (2) Cumulative entropy shows a strong \textbf{negative correlation with accuracy} (Pearson's $r=-0.70$), validating it as a reliable proxy for decoding quality.

 \textbf{Comparison of Info-Gain Variants.} We compare the \textbf{Info-Gain Sampler} ($B=1$), \textbf{Info-Gain Beam Search} ($B>1$), and \textbf{Best-of-N (BoN)} under a fixed computational budget (Figure~\ref{fig:budget_ablation}).
-For beam search variants, we adopt the following configuration: the beam width is set to $B$, and the scoring function is defined as the sum of cumulative entropy and state uncertainty.
+For beam search variants, we set the beam width to $B$ and rank partial hypotheses using the accumulated Info-Gain objective plus the current state-uncertainty score.
 The decoding process terminates when all hypotheses in the beam have been fully decoded.
 (1) The \textbf{Info-Gain Sampler ($B=1$)} performs near the Pareto frontier, achieving near-optimal results while remaining highly parallelizable and avoiding complex KV-cache management.
 (2) Both Info-Gain variants significantly outperform \textbf{BoN}, proving that global planning via information gain is superior to simply increasing independent samples.
 (3) Increasing \textbf{Beam Size} under given expansion budget yields marginal uncertainty reduction but incurs higher memory overhead (Appendix~\ref{appendix:memory}).

 \textbf{Compatibility with Temperature Sampling.} We investigate the impact of position and token temperature settings on cumulative uncertainty.
 For the baselines, the position temperature mechanism is implemented by applying a softmax with temperature to the heuristic scores followed by categorical sampling, where a position temperature of zero corresponds to the original greedy sampling.
 As shown in Figure~\ref{fig:temperature-entropy}, the Info-Gain Sampler maintains stable, low trajectory uncertainty across various temperature scales without sensitive tuning.
 Importantly, low cumulative entropy reflects more optimized decoding rather than mode collapse, as evidenced by the preserved diversity and competitive win rates in creative writing (Table~\ref{tab:creative_writing}).
 In contrast, other baselines are highly sensitive to temperature changes, leading to decoding instability.